Extensible Skills Specification

-This document defines the formal standard for skill extensibility classification.
-It specifies category definitions, detection mechanisms, and the DCI specification.
+Built on Claude Code's native skill system, this document defines the formal specification for skill extensibility classification.
+It specifies category definitions, detection mechanisms, and the context injection specification.

 For practical how-to guidance, see the Implementation Guide.